userver-framework/userver/scripts/docs/en/userver/caches.md

 ## Access synchronization, versioning, memory consumption

-Cache implementation does not block numerous concurrent cache readers while doing a background cache update.
+Cache implementation does not block multiple concurrent cache readers while doing a background cache update.
 In case of time consuming work with cache data, users may encounter the fact that different readers work with different versions of the data.
 As a result, more than two versions of the cache data can coexist at the same time.